Siyavula/emas.app/docs/README.rst

 - a purchasable service
 - can be credit or subscription based
 - a credit based service allows a user access to a specific service for a set amount of times.
 The question-and-answer service is a credit based service.
-- a subscription based service allows a users access for a set a period.
+- a subscription based service allows a users access for a set period.
 It has an expiry date.
 After this date the user no longer has access to the service.
 The intelligent practice service is a subscription based service.

 Product
 - a purchasable product

 MemberService
 - this represents a service (or product) that a member has purchased.
+- used to determine access to products and services

 Order
 - represents a collection of products and/ or services that a user has ordered